adithyaravi12/movie-recommendation-system/README.md

 ![Demo](https://github.com/adithyaravi12/movie-recommendation-system/blob/main/demo.gif)

+## Drawbacks and Future Works

+- **Limited to Description:** One limitation of the current system is that it generates recommendations solely based on the description of movies and TV series, without considering their genres.
+Need to work on the model to take into account both the description and the genre.
+This would result in more refined and context-aware recommendations, catering to a wider range of user preferences.
+- **Dataset Dependency:** The recommender currently relies on the titles present in the dataset.
+Any input title not found in the dataset yields no recommendations.
+To overcome this limitation and offer a seamless experience, I need to train the model on a new and a bigger dataset.
+This expansion would ensure that users receive recommendations for a broader array of titles, both popular and obscure.
+- **Enhanced User Interface:** While the current user interface serves its purpose, there's immense potential for improvement.
+Future work could focus on making the UI more interactive and intuitive.
+Incorporating features like user profiles, ratings, and user history could significantly enhance user engagement and personalization, elevating the overall user experience.

 ## Reference
 - [Introduction To Recommender Systems- 1: Content-Based Filtering And Collaborative Filtering](https://towardsdatascience.com/introduction-to-recommender-systems-1-971bd274f421)
 - [Build A Machine Learning Web App From Scratch](https://www.youtube.com/watch?v=xl0N7tHiwlw)